Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Numerical Experiments

 Figure~\ref{fig_BA_f} and \ref{fig_BA_g} illustrate the evolution process of the mean best fitness value and constraint violation with respect to generations over 25 independent runs, respectively.
 For the ``No adaptation'' and ``Constant adaptation'' strategy, the solutions are determined initially.
 Hence the value of the objective function and constraint violation for these two strategies remain unchanged.
 For the ``No adaptation'' and ``Constant adaptation'' strategies, the constraint violation remains zero.
 Combing Figure~\ref{fig_BA_f} and \ref{fig_BA_g}, it is evident that the proposed NSDE-$C^3$ outperforms NSDE on BA network.
 Moreover, NSDE-$C^3$ outperforms both the ``No adaptation'' and ``Constant adaptation'' strategies.

 \begin{remark} One interesting phenomenon to be noticed in Figure~\ref{fig_BA_g} is that the evolution of constraint violation for NSDE-$C^3$ almost coincides with that of NSDE.
-However, the evolution of fitness value for these two algorithms are rather different.
-This is due to the use of $\epsilon$ constraint-handling technique in \ref{section:constraint handling}, which puts more emphasis on the constraint violation than the fitness value for earlier generations. \end{remark}
+However, the evolution of the mean best fitness value for these two algorithms are quite different.
+This is due to the use of $\epsilon$ constraint-handling technique in Section \ref{section:constraint handling}, which puts more emphasis on the constraint violation than the fitness value for earlier generations. \end{remark}

 Figure \ref{fig_BA_I} and \ref{fig_BA_W} demonstrate the evolution process of two main indices, i.e. infected level and total weights over time, which characterize the epidemic spreading and weights adaptation level, respectively.
 The definition of theses two indices are as follows: